High school notebook: Greensburg Salem looking for girls basketball coach

 “It's too early to tell, but he shows promise.
 He just lacked experience.
 We just wanted to see how he pitched in game situations.”

-Spisak said Bach is sound mechanically and likes how he delivers the ball.
+Spisak said Bach is sound mechanically and the coach likes how he delivers.

 Paul Schofield is a Tribune-Review staff writer.
 Reach him at pschofield@tribweb.com or via Twitter @Schofield_Trib.